dareneiri/dareneiri.github.com/_posts/2015-03-14-What-Is-LVM-and-Should-I-Use-It?.md

     <img src="{{ site.url }}/images/snapshots.png" alt="fstype">
 </figure>

+Speaking of VMs, using LVM on a VM has its own benefits.
+Once you extend the hard drive size in the VM host, you still need to extend it in Linux.
+Not using LVM seems to make extending your partition a bit more involved than it needs to be, [http://askubuntu.com/questions/294889/how-to-expand-the-ext4-primary-partition-size-in-a-vmware-player-virtual-disk](including a trip to BIOS, deleting partitions) (and possibly accidentally deleting your own!), or [booting from the live cd](http://askubuntu.com/questions/429576/increase-ubuntu-partition-size-under-virtual-machine) which isn't always convenient.

+With LVM, extending your partition in Linux is pretty straight forward, especially if you follow a [walkthrough like this](https://www.justinrummel.com/resizing-a-vmware-fusion-ubuntu-server-logical-vhd-via-guided-partitioning/).
+It took me less than ten minutes and no restarts were required.
+Magic!

 ###Sources
 There are some other benefits to LVMs, including encryption and the ability to use RAID.
 Here are some resources you might find useful for additional discussion: